-Are there financial aid and scholarships for international applicants?
+- Are there financial aid and scholarships for international applicants?

 SVA awards partial tuition scholarships to new undergraduate students entering the fall semester through the Silas H. Rhodes Scholarship program.
 All applicants, including international students, citizens and permanent residents are eligible to apply for scholarship.
 Scholarships are primarily available to full-time students seeking admission to the fall semester who possess a minimum 3.0 GPA.
 Scholarships are based on academic and creative merit.
 To be considered for a scholarship, first-time freshmen must submit all admissions and scholarship materials postmarked by February 1.
 Transfer applicants must submit all admissions and scholarship materials postmarked by March 1.
 Please contact the Office of Admissions for further information.

-When can I receive my I-20?
+- When can I receive my I-20?

-What type of visa do I need to study at SVA?
+- What type of visa do I need to study at SVA?

 Most international students apply for the F-1 student visa or J-1 exchange visitor visa.

-How do I get a visa?
+- How do I get a visa?

 New students who are entering the U.S. for the first time on a F-1 or J-1 visa can only enter the country 30 days prior to the start of classes.
 This 30-day rule does not apply to returning students who already have a F-1 or J-1 visa.

-How long can I stay in the U.S. on the F or J visa?
+- How long can I stay in the U.S. on the F or J visa?

 F visa holders may remain in the U.S. for up to 60 days after the program end date listed on their I-20.
 J visa holders may remain in the U.S. until the date indicated on the DS-2019 plus 30 days to prepare for departure.
 There is a 15-day grace period if you are approved to take a leave of absence.
 There is no grace period if you are found to have been in violation of status.

-What should I do if I am currently attending another school in the U.S. and I am accepted to SVA for the following semester?
+- What should I do if I am currently attending another school in the U.S. and I am accepted to SVA for the following semester?

-What program do I have to be accepted to if I need a visa to study at SVA?
+- What program do I have to be accepted to if I need a visa to study at SVA?

-I have a valid visa that allows me to study at SVA, but want to change my status to F-1.
+- I have a valid visa that allows me to study at SVA, but want to change my status to F-1.
 What should I do?

 It is recommended that you return to your country and apply for a F-1 visa.
-Studying at SVA on a full-time basis as a B1/B2 visitor visa or the Visa Waiver Program (VWP) is a prohibited by law.
+Studying at SVA on a full-time basis as a B1/B2 visitor visa or the Visa Waiver Program is a prohibited by immigration regulations.
 Tourists should not enroll in or attend a full-time program before switching their status to F-1 student.
-You have the option of applying to change your status from tourist to F-1 while staying in the U.S., the petition must be approved before beginning your studies.
-You cannot begin your studies until the change of status is approved.
-However, this process will take at least 3 to 6 months and an approval is not guaranteed.
+If you choose to apply for a change of status from tourist to F-1 while staying in the U.S., the petition must be approved before beginning your studies.
+This process will take 6 months or more and an approval is not guaranteed.
 SVA/ISO strongly recommends students to return to their home country to apply for the F-1 student visa at the U.S. Embassy or Consulate rather than apply for a change of status.

 Please note: Continuing Education students are not eligible to apply for the F-1 student visa.

-I am only interested in taking a few courses at SVA through the Continuing Education program, as a tourist.
+- I am only interested in taking a few courses at SVA through the Continuing Education program, as a tourist.
 Am I allowed to do so?

-Can I work in the U.S. while I am attending school?
+- Can I work in the U.S. while I am attending school?